 Just like the staggered shape, the inline shape can be moved up and down the fretboard.

 Combining the Staggered and Inline Shape

-After you’ve explored both the staggered and inline chord shapes for open D tuning, you might have noticed that one chord shape sounds better than the other on a specific fret.
+After you’ve explored both the staggered and inline chord shapes, you might have noticed that one chord shape sounds better than the other on a specific fret.

 The great thing about this sequence of staggered and inline chord shapes is that you can play around with the order.

 For example, you can play just back and forth on the 5th and 7th frets.
 You can even throw the staggered shape down on the 4th fret.